 They’re not huge, so you should probably only wash two or three items of clothing at a time, but they are certainly effective and a dependable laundry alternative for touring bands.

-You’ll still need to hang, drip, or blow dry your clothes after washing them, but at least you’ll be able to reliably remove stains and unpleasant smells from your favorite jeans and t-shirts.
+You’ll still need to hang, drip, or blow dry your clothes after washing them, but at least you can reliably remove stains and unpleasant smells from your favorite jeans and t-shirts.

 Where do bands sleep on tour?
-Touring bands often sleep in the van or bus that they use to get from city to city.
-Depending on the success of the band, and the amount of revenue they generate, bands will occasionally spend a night in a hotel or other rental property.
-Check out our article all about this specific question.
+Touring bands often sleep in the van or bus they use to get from city to city.
+Depending on the band’s success and the amount of revenue they generate, bands will occasionally spend a night in a hotel or other rental property.
+Check out our article all about where bands sleep on tour.

 What do bands eat on tour?
 What bands eat on tour entirely depends on the type of budget they have for food.
-Most bands eat lots of fast-food, gas station grab bags, and junk that is cheap and easy.
-Healthier alternatives are pricey and tough to come by, but protein bars, pre-made smoothies, and meal replacement shakes are better for your body and will help maintain a higher level of energy while traveling from city to city.
+Most bands eat lots of fast food, gas station grab bags and cheap and easy junk.
+Healthier alternatives are pricey and tough to come by, but protein bars, pre-made smoothies, and meal replacement shakes are better for your body and will help maintain a higher energy level while traveling from city to city.